-- Preview Email Newsletter

 WASHINGTON, July 11 -- LG Electronics (LGE) has submitted a public comment letter to the U.S. Department of Commerce expressing concerns over the proposed inclusion of certain steel and aluminum derivatives into Section 232 tariff actions.
 The request was made by Gerdau Long Steel North America and Gerdau Special Steel North America and could have significant consequences for U.S. manufacturers.

-Dae Sik Yoon, Senior Vice President of Government Relations at LGE, emphasized the potential impact more ST
+Dae Sik Yoon, Senior Vice President of Government Relations at LGE, emphasized the potential impact of broadening the tariff scope.
+"Applying tariffs more ST

 LG Electronics Urges Caution on Proposed Tariff Inclusions (10)